 Why would I want to have things in my home that make me and/or other members of the family feel negative in any way?

-A more positive spin on decluttering
+A better angle – positive decluttering

 It gives decluttering a much more positive spin – rather than the difficulty most of us face when decluttering of focusing on the negative i.e. what you are getting rid of, it focuses entirely on the positive i.e. making you feel happy in your space with items you truly love.